Statue: Renaissance

-Italian Renaissance art identified the standing statue as the key form of Roman art to survive, and there was a great revival of statues of both religious and secular figures, to which most of the leading figures contributed, led by Donatello and Michelangelo.
+Italian Renaissance sculpture rightly regarded the standing statue as the key form of Roman art, and there was a great revival of statues of both religious and secular figures, to which most of the leading figures contributed, led by Donatello and Michelangelo.
 The equestrian statue, a great technical challenge, was mastered again, and gradually statue groups.

-These trends intensified in Baroque art, when every ruler wanted to have statues made of themself, and Catholic churches filled with crowds of statues of saints, although after the Protestant Reformation religious sculpture largely disappeared from Protestant churches, with some exceptions in large Lutheran German churches.
+These trends intensified in Baroque art, when every ruler wanted to have statues made of themself, and Catholic churches filled with crowds of statues of saints, although after the Protestant Reformation religious sculpture largely disappeared from Reformed and Anglican churches, though the Evangelical Lutheran churches retained them.
 In England, churches instead were filled with increasing elaborate tomb monuments, for which the ultimate models were continental extravagances such as the Papal tombs in Rome, those of the Doges of Venice, or the French royal family.

 In the late 18th and 19th century there was a growth in public open air statues of public figures on plinths.
 As well as monarches, politicians, generals, landowners, and eventually artists and writers were commemorated.
 World War I saw the war memorial, previously uncommon, become very widespread, and these were often statues of generic soldiers.

-Modern Era
+Modern era

-Starting with the work of Maillol around 1900, the human figures embodied in statues began to move away from the various schools of realism that been followed for thousands of years.
+Starting with the work of Maillol around 1900, the human figures embodied in statues began to move away from the various schools of realism that had been followed for thousands of years.
 The Futurist and Cubist schools took this metamorphism even further until statues, often still nominally representing humans, had lost all but the most rudimentary relationship to the human form.
 By the 1920s and 1930s statues began to appear that were completely abstract in design and execution.

 The notion that the position of the hooves of horses in equestrian statues indicated the rider's cause of death has been disproved.

+They are commonly present in religious spaces.
+Statues are feature of the churches of certain Western Christian denominations, particularly those of the Roman Catholic and Evangelical Lutheran traditions.
+The temples of Indic religions, including those of Hinduism, Buddhism and Jainism often contain statues as a focal point of worship (cf. murti).